spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/deploy-helm/index.md

 * __helmfile file path (optional)__

-  helmfile file path is only relevant (and visible) when the template artifact is a git/repo artifact.
+   `helmfile` file path is only relevant (and visible) when the template artifact is a git/repo artifact.
 It specifies the directory path to helmfile.yaml in the git repo.
 If absent, spinnaker looks for helmfile.yaml in the root directory of the git repo.

    Given: A git repo where your `helmfile.yaml` is in: `sub/folder/helmfile.yml` \
    Then: `helmfileFilePath: "sub/folder/"`

-> Note: Leading slashes will not work in `helmfileFilePath`.
+   Note: Leading slashes do not work in `helmfileFilePath`.

 ## Configure a downstream deployment

-Now that your manifest set has been baked by Helm, configure a downstream stage (in the same pipeline or in one triggered by this pipeline) your "Deploy (Manifest)" stage to deploy the artifact produced by the "Bake (Manifest)" stage as shown here:
+Now that your manifest set has been baked by Helm, configure a downstream stage (in the same pipeline or in one triggered by this pipeline) your "Deploy (Manifest)" stage to deploy the artifact produced by the **Bake (Manifest)** stage as shown here:

 {{< figure src="./expected-artifact.png" >}}